cjbarber/ToolsOfTheTrade/readme.md

 ##### Now

-I've collected more data from Hacker News, AngelList and Quora, to make the 2015 (and hopefully beyond) version.
+I've collected more data from Hacker News, AngelList and Quora, to make the 2015 and beyond version.
 This list also includes self-hosted as well as hosted services.

-It's hosted on GitHub for a reason!
+It's on GitHub for a reason!
 Please submit pull requests.

 ## Contents